Principle and Outline

 Promotion of global compliance in step with overseas business development

 In view of expanding business operations abroad, an English version of the leaflet summarizing the Corporate Principles of the Daigas Group, the “Daigas Group CSR Charter,” the “Daigas Group Code of Conduct” and in-house whistle-blowing contacts used for the internal reporting system was posted on the intranet for dissemination to employees.
-In FY2018, we grasped how risks have been addressed at 12 major overseas subsidiaries while modifying risk items listed under G-RIMS, a risk management system developed by Osaka Gas, for use by such overseas subsidiaries.
-We checked whether preventive measures and early-detecting steps for about 50 risk items had been implemented at the subsidiaries as intended.
+In FY2020, to address overseas risks, we checked the actual conditions and issues of companies affiliated with the Energy Resources & International Business Unit.
+In FY2020, we grasped how risks have been addressed at 16 major overseas subsidiaries while modifying risk items listed under G-RIMS, a risk management system developed by Osaka Gas, for use by such overseas subsidiaries.
+We checked whether preventive measures and early-detecting steps for about 40 risk items had been implemented at the subsidiaries as intended.
 Then, we took response actions against the risks.

 Compliance Desks set up at Osaka Gas, major affiliated companies and law firms to receive reports from and give advice to parties both inside and outside the Group